bulygaa/task-management-dashboard/README.md

 * Implement task creation with optimistic updates and rollback on failure

+## Bonus Task 3: Enhanced UI/UX

+**Implemented:**

+* Implement keyboard shortcuts for common actions(ctrl + c and ctrl + y to open a modal and switch list view)
+* Add transition animations using Framer Motion with Chakra
+* Dark mode support with Chakra's color mode

 ### Documented Bugs Found in `BuggyTaskCounter.jsx`

 1. **Missing dependency in `useEffect`**